pmean/build-website/text/04/scurve-04.md

 ![](../../../web/images/04/scurve-0433.gif)

 There is a slight separation between the two S-shaped curves.
-Notice also that both proteins show a small \"hump\" at x =-6.6 and -6.3 which neither S-shaped curve can fit well.
+Notice also that both proteins show a small "hump" at x =-6.6 and -6.3 which neither S-shaped curve can fit well.
 This should be investigated further.

-This page was written by Steve Simon while working at Children\'s Mercy Hospital.
-Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children\'s Mercy Hospital website.
+This page was written by Steve Simon while working at Children's Mercy Hospital.
+Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children's Mercy Hospital website.
 Need more information?
 I have a page with general help resources.
 You can also browse for pages similar to this one at [Category: Nonlinear regression](../category/NonlinearRegression.html).